An Introduction to DigitalOcean Load Balancers

 However, a more powerful way of managing backends is to select by tag.
 Instead of selecting individual Droplets, a single tag can be used as the selection criteria.
 The Load Balancers evaluate tags at runtime, meaning that whenever a tag is added or removed from a Droplet, the Load Balancer will adjust the routing accordingly, without further configuration.

-This makes it incredibly simple to scale the backend by adding or removing tags from Droplets.
+This makes it far simpler to scale the backend by adding or removing tags from Droplets.
 Rolling deployments can be configured by removing a tag from a Droplet, applying the update, and re-applying the tag.
-Once the Droplet passes its health check, the next server can be updated in the same manner.
+Once the Droplet passes its health check, the next server can be updated in the same way.

 Managing Load Balancers in the DigitalOcean Control Panel